Equinox

 Whisk the eggs with seasonings to taste.
 Drain the chilis, if too liquidy, and stir with the carne.
 Put the eggs into a hot pan spritzed with cooking spray.
 Once the bottom of the eggs are set, sprinkle with carne and chilis, fold and plate.
 Slice or dish the fruit, brew beverage, blend the smoothie or take it from the ‘fridge and shake it before serving.

 Baltic Bake: 280 cal 5.5 g fat 6.6 g fiber 11 g protein 29 g carbs 75.5 mg Calcium GF Believe it or not, this Fast Day recipe is from the book Two Fat Ladies Obsessions, but it won’t make you fat!
-The meal has wonderful Eastern European flavors and is so simple to prepare that I assembled it in 16 minutes!!baltic-bake-in-pasta-bowl
+The meal has wonderful Eastern European flavors and is so simple to prepare that I assembled it in 16 minutes!!

 1.5 low-fat hot dogs [I like Hebrew National reduced-fat] ½ cup canned sauerkraut, drained ¼ c pickled beets, drained ¼ c sliced onions ½ tsp horseradish 3 Tbsp white beans, drained and rinsed